Braw Bagpipe Tuner

 3. The name of the note you are playing (or if the gauge is locked to a particular note, the name of the locked note)

-4. The volume gauge.
-Clicking on this will allow you to set a cut-off volume below which the tuner will not respond.
+4. The volume gauge — shows the volume of the voice currently active on the main gauge (chanter, tenor or bass).
+Tap to set a cut-off volume below which the tuner will not respond.
+Long press to recalibrate.

 5. The small blue circle indicates the instantaneous frequency of the note you are playing (Vertical is in tune, to the left is flat, and to the right is sharp)

-6. The larger yellow indicator indicates the averaged frequency of the note you are playing.
-It's width also gives you an indication of stability (wide being unstable, more circular being stable).
+6. The larger yellow indicator (with a dark arrow at its center) shows the averaged frequency of the note you are playing.
+The arrow points to the precise reading; the width of the surrounding yellow halo gives an indication of stability (wide being unstable, more circular being stable).

 7. The in-tune indicator shows a tick when the average frequency of the note you are playing is within a few cents of being in tune, red otherwise.